 For example, “I am sorry that I haven’t given this relationship enough time lately.
-I acknowledge it and I will surely try my best to take out time.”
-Take out time every day to have a meaningful conversation, no matter how busy you are.
+I acknowledge it and I will surely try my best to take out quality time for you.”
+Allocate time every day to have a meaningful conversation, no matter how busy you are.
 Fix a specific time in your calendar.
 It could be over dinner or on a morning stroll.
 If you are in a long-distance relationship, you can talk to them while you are commuting.
 Being there with each other, sans distractions, is all that matters.

 Related Reading: 12 Simple Tips To Build Healthy Relationships

 11. When it comes to sex, use the “I” language